byron-rod/virtus-bookstore/README.md

 - Add books to cart
 - Checkout and payment processing
 - Order history and user profile
+- Admin panel with all order, users and management options
 - Blog functionality (coming soon)
 - Email notifications